hypo69/hypo/docs/gemini/consultant/ru/fast_api/main.first_version.md

 @app.post("/process_data")
 async def process_data(request: Request, first_name: str = Form(...), last_name: str = Form(...)):
     """
-    Processes data from a form and executes a script.
+    Processes data from a form submission.

-    :param request: FastAPI request object.
+    :param request: Request object.
     :param first_name: First name from the form.
     :param last_name: Last name from the form.
-    :raises HTTPException: If first_name or last_name is missing, or script execution fails.
+    :raises HTTPException: If first name or last name is missing or script execution fails.
     :return: Dictionary containing the output from the script execution.
     """
     # Check if first name and last name are provided